treverson/bcx/README.md

 git branch
 ```

 Now you should see the master branch and it should be the active branch (have a * next to it).
-You need to switch to your branch which is done by issuing the folloing command
+You need to switch to your branch which is done by issuing the following command

 ```
 git checkout <yourbranch>